 Technical advantages

-Data durability: The system automatically saves each piece of data as three replicas distributed across different physical nodes and racks.
-If one or two replicas become unavailable, data can still be read from and written to the remaining replicas.
+Data durability: Each piece of data is replicated to three copies on different physical nodes and racks.
+If one or two replicas become unavailable, the remaining replicas continue to serve reads and writes.

-Data integrity: At each stage of the data write and storage process, the system generates a checksum, which is similar to a data fingerprint, by using a validation algorithm and verifies it at each subsequent step.
-If a mismatch is detected between data and its checksum, error correction is immediately triggered to prevent data corruption during transfer and storage.
-This validation is hardware-accelerated and has a negligible impact on read and write performance.
+Data integrity: The system generates and verifies a checksum at each stage of the write and storage process.
+A mismatch triggers immediate error correction to prevent data corruption during transfer and storage.
+This validation is hardware-accelerated with negligible impact on read and write performance.

-Automatic fault recovery: When the system detects a storage node failure or an insufficient number of replicas, it automatically restores data from a healthy replica to re-establish the full three-replica state.
-The entire recovery process is transparent to your applications.
+Automatic fault recovery: When the system detects a storage node failure or insufficient replicas, it restores data from a healthy replica to re-establish the full three-replica state.
+The recovery process is transparent to your applications.

 Protection scenarios